flaviomota/JavaScript_Exercises/README.md

 ## In this repository are some of my projects developed in JavaScript.
 At the moment we can find projects such as:
 ### Exercises:
   - Magic 8 ball;
+  - Meal Maker -> create a three-course meal based on what is available on a menu.
+We’ll keep running it until we’re satisfied with the generated meal;
   - Raceday -> simulator for registering athletes for a race;
   - Rock, paper, scissors -> the game;
   - Sleep Debt Calculator;